 The green spine is the heart of this community and master plan.
-It occupies 42 hectares and is a car-free oasis with undulating landforms, reminiscent of gently rippling dunes, running along its length.
-The spine is heavily planted with native acacias and palms and has a series of interconnected pools and water features that punctuate the oasis planting.
-Fruit trees and lower herbaceous plants around the villas help to create a biodiverse community within a micro-climate oasis where people and nature can thrive in the harsh desert conditions.
+Occupying 42 hectares it is a car-free oasis.
+Undulating landforms run along its length, reminiscent of the gently rippling dunes.
+Heavily planted with native acacias and palms the spine has a series of interconnected pools and water features that punctuate the oasis planting.
+Fruit trees and lower herbaceous plants around the villas help to create a biodiverse community within a micro-climate oasis where people and nature can thrive in harsh desert conditions.

-To encourage a safe, healthy, and tranquil environment, car movement is primarily restricted to the road around the development.
-The leaf-shaped pavilions in the centre of the development house a community facility including a Futsal pitch (five-a-side football) tennis courts, community gym, meeting hall and a swimming complex.
+Car movement is primarily restricted to the road around the development to encourage a safe, healthy, and tranquil environment.
+Leaf-shaped pavilions in the centre of the master plan support community facilities.
+These include a Futsal pitch (five-a-side football) tennis courts, a community gym, a meeting hall and a swimming complex.

 Every home in the master plan contains a cloistered courtyard formed around a natural pool.
 This pool is filtered by natural plants and assists with cross-ventilation and cooling.
-Thick walls create thermal mass to even out fluctuations in temperature.
+Thermal mass, created by thick walls, even out fluctuations in temperature.
 A reverse cooling system distributes cold water around the walls and floors creating ‘coolth’ and reducing air-conditioning needs.

 Solar gain is carefully controlled through screening to further reduce the need for powered cooling.
 Solar power generation is key in this sunny climate with a large community solar panel array and centralised battery storage distributing electricity throughout the master plan.